singh-jaydeep/desc-eq-visualizer/README.md

 ## Step 1.
 Setup

 Clone the repository and set up an appropriate Python environment (eg. using venv).
-Install the modules `desc-opt` and `dash`.
+Install the modules `desc-opt`, `dash`, and `dash-bootstrap-components`.
 Using pip, one can just run

-`pip install desc-opt dash`
+`pip install desc-opt dash dash-bootstrap-components`

 After navigating to the repository in your terminal, you will see `/equilibria` and `/src` folders.
 In `/equilibria/desc_files`, add the .h5 files from DESC corresponding to your equilibria.
 Some examples are already included.